 This is the easiest way to raise Capital for your business.
 Ask your family and friends if they can invest in your business or borrow money to help you get started.

 If you have enough Capital to establish and manage your business—bootstrapping is the best.
-When you bootstrap a business, you hold 100% ownership of your business—and make the most out of your business profits.
+When you bootstrap a business, you hold 100% ownership of your business—and can make the most out of your business profits.

 3. Small Business loans

 Many banks and money lenders in Louisiana may help you get your business up and running through small business loans.
 You will need to pay back business loans with interest, so calculate your startup costs and Capital before applying for business loans.